birkir/gatsby-source-prismic-graphql/README.md

    It will automatically set cookies based on the query parameters and attempt to find the correct page to redirect to with your linkResolver.

-   If the linkResolver will not find a page, it will attempt to use the `componentResolver` to render the correct page inline.

 2. It uses a different `babel-plugin-remove-graphql-queries` on the client.

    The modified plugin emits your graphql queries as string so they can be read and re-used on the client side by the plugin.